The Super Bowl of Livestock Shows

 The “Yards” is the only event of its kind in North America and is a Mecca of activity for the livestock industry.
 Held in the brisk open air of Denver in January, the “Yards” is also home to many cattle sales where the best are auctioned off to the highest bidders.
 Producers display their livestock in the pens just as they have for decades at the National Western Stock Show.

 Since 1943, the National Western Stock Show has awarded nearly 3,000 calves to young ag enthusiasts.
-This long-running program is an essential part of NWSS and an excellent opportunity for 4-H members to learn about practical beef cattle management by raising a calf to a full-grown steer.
+This long-running program is essential to NWSS and an excellent opportunity for 4-H members to learn about practical beef cattle management by raising a calf to a full-grown steer.

 The program is designed so the youth participants, guided by their designated Catch-A-Calf sponsor, learn the responsibility of caring for their animal and fulfilling the requirements of the Catch-A-Calf program.
 Participants will raise the calf to showcase at the Stock Show one year later as a market steer.